 Hard Disk Partition Tables and File System

-Hard Disk Drives are used to store different type of data like Operating System, Files, Folders, Executable Files, Images, Documents etc. In order to store this data, we need to use some partition table and file system which will store these data properly and in a structured manner.
-Following file systems can be used to use Hard Disk with different operating systems.
+Hard Disk Drives are used to store different types of data like Operating System, Files, Folders, Executable Files, Images, Documents, etc. In order to store this data, we need to use some partition table and file system which will store these data properly and in a structured manner.
+The following file systems can be used to use Hard Disk with different operating systems.

 Hard Disk Drive Performance